 According to Amer Owaida, a member of the community of the international cyber security company ESET, misplaced password choices are not limited to the UK, but affect the lives of people around the world.
 Many such examples can be found in the latest annual list of the most frequently used passwords published by NordPass - password management company (password manager).

-Also, as part of the survey, the NCSC urges citizens to avoid another common mistake we make when choosing passwords: using the same password over and over again.
-Instead, we should use a unique and strong password or phrase for each of our accounts especially for important accounts, and whenever possible, strengthen them with a level s – authentication of many .
+Also in the survey, the NCSC urges citizens to avoid another common mistake we make when choosing passwords: using the same password over and over again.
+Instead, we should use a unique and strong password or phrase for each of our accounts specifically for the important accounts, and whenever possible, enhance them with an additional level of protection - multi-factor authentication.

 If we still do not want to remember all the passwords we have, we should consider using a password manager.